-Reflections of a first-year teacher
+Reflections of a teacher aide

 Jess Galloway is a teacher aide at Waikanae School.
 Here she reflects on the joys and challenges of her job, and why the teacher aide pay equity settlement matters.